Plasmodium species that infect humans

 The human infection begins when an infected female anopheles mosquito bites a person and injects infected with sporozoites saliva into the blood circulation.
 That is the first life stage of plasmodium (stage of infection).

+The next stage in malaria life cycle is the one of asexual reproduction that is divided into different phases: the pre- erythrocytic (or better, exoerythrocytic) and the erythrocytic phase.
 Within only 30- 60 minutes after the parasites inoculation, sporozoites find their way through blood circulation to their first target, the liver.
 The sporozoites enter the liver cells and start dividing leading to schizonts creation in 6- 7 days.
 Each schizont gives birth to thousands of merozoites (exoerythrocytic schizogony) that are then released into the blood stream marking the end of the exoerythrocytic phase of the asexual reproductive stage.

 It is worth mentioning that, concerning P. vivax and P. ovale, sporozoites may not follow the reproduction step and stay dormant (hypnozoites) in the liver; they may be activated after a long time leading to relapses entering the blood stream (as merozoites) after weeks, months or even years.
+The exoerythrocytic phase is not pathogenic and does not produce symptoms or signs of the disease.
+Its duration is not the same for all parasite species.

 Merozoites released into the blood stream, are directed towards their second target, the red blood cells (RBCs).
 As they invade into the cells, they mark the beginning of the erythrocytic phase.
 The first stage after invasion is a ring stage that evolves into a trophozoite.
 The trophozoites are not able to digest the haem so they convert it in haemozoine and digest the globin that is used as a source of aminoacids for their reproduction.
 The next cellular stage is the erythrocytic schizont (initially immature and then mature schizont).
 Each mature schizont gives birth to new generation merozoites (erythrocytic schizogony) that, after RBCs rupture, are released in the blood stream in order to invade other RBCs.
 This is when parasitaemia occurs and cinical manifestations appear.
 The liver phase occurs only once while the erythrocytic phase undergoes multiple cycles; the merozoites release after each cycle creates the febrile waves.